jmgress/futureofswe/slides/Slides.md

 This really allowed things to be productive
 Tie Back to Stack Overflow

-Things started to really change and opinios started to change, and more of the contrairians started to turn and get on board.
+Things started to really change and opinions started to change, and more of the naysayers started to turn and get on board.
 -->

 ---